Revealing early-stage cancer through microbial signatures

 However, to detect these signals, a large enough tumor mass is required, which prevents the reliable possibility of accurate cancer detection in its earliest stages.

 At Micronoma, we focus on the circulating microbial nucleic acid signatures present from the tumor and the body’s response to the developing tumor.
 Importantly, these signals are not dependent on tumor size, enabling our proprietary platform to detect cancer at an earlier stage of development.

 “Our novel method to detect specific microbiome biomarkers in a simple blood draw offers a revolutionary new option for early cancer detection.”

 Humans and Microbes

-Humans and microbes co-exist in a mutual beneficial relationship in our bodies.
-Microbes can be found naturally not only in our stools, but also in our mouths, tissues and even our blood.
+Humans and microbes co-exist in a mutually beneficial relationship in our bodies.
+Microbes can be found naturally not only in our stools, but also in our mouths, tissues, and blood, even when we are healthy.

-The microbiome is the community of all the microbes—bacteria, fungi, protozoa and viruses—that live on and inside the human body.
+The microbiome is the community of all the microbes—bacteria, fungi, protozoa, and viruses—that live on and inside the human body.
 The composition of the microbiome changes with many factors such as location in the body, lifestyle, and gender.
 If analyzed properly, the microbiome can reveal the status of our health.